OSGeo/gdal/gdal/doc/source/programs/gdal_translate.rst

     (Error when Partially Outside) If this option is set, :option:`-srcwin` or :option:`-projwin` values that falls partially outside the source raster extent will be considered as an error.
-The default behaviour is to accept such requests, when they were considered as an error before.
+The default behavior is to accept such requests, when they were considered as an error before.

 .. option:: -eco